Welcome to REFSQ 2021

 We are looking forward to welcome you to what will (probably) be the last edition of REFSQ in Essen!

-Special Theme: Ethics as a first-class citizen in Requirements Engineering
+Special Theme: Ethics as a cornerstone of Requirements Engineering

 We seek contributions emphasizing the importance of human values, such as privacy and fairness, when designing software-intensive systems as well as the challenges that intelligent and autonomous systems pose due to the tight interplay with humans.